STRIDES-Codes/Creating-a-data-analytics-dashboards-highlighting-minority-maternal-health-disparities/README.md

 We hope to utilize modern data cleaning/wrangling techniques to prepare publicly-accessible datasets for analysis, modern tools to build (and potentially host) public-facing data dashboards, and both modern/traditional statistical methods (potentially including machine learning!) in our analyses.

 # Keywords
-Provide up to 8 keywords, comma-separated minority health, maternal health, data analysis, dashboard, health disparities, people of color, health inequality, women
+minority health, maternal health, data analysis, dashboard, health disparities, people of color, health inequity, women

 # Introduction
-Insert introduction here.
-This section should provide context as to why the software tool was developed and what need it addresses
+Despite modern medical advancements and public health initiatives, the United States continues to perform poorly on maternal health related metrics.
+These poor outcomes are especially severe for minority communities.
+Research points to differences in hospital quality, limited access to care, and chronic diseases as reasons for these disparities.
+However, larger systemic inequities including structural racism, educational opportunities, and gender hierarchy likely contribute.
 # Methods
 Insert methods here, with the two required subsections as described below:
 # Implementation